-The DGVCL has submitted that it has considered opening balance of loan as approved in its APR order for FY 2009-10 and considered in the Tariff order dated 31st March 2010.
+The PGVCL has submitted that it has considered opening balance of loan as approved in its APR order for FY 2009-10 considered in the Tariff order dated 31st March, 2010.
 The loan addition is computed at Rs.
-72 crore towards loan for funding the CAPEX for FY 2009-10 and the balance for funding the past liabilities.
-DGVCL has considered the weighted average rate of interest of 9.51%, as against 9.81% approved in APR for FY 2009-10.
-In addition to the above, DGVCL has considered the guarantee charges payable on legacy loan from the erstwhile GEB and interest on security deposits.
-The details of interest and finance charges claimed by DGVCL are as given in the Table below:
+314.00 crore towards loan for funding the CAPEX for FY 2009-10.
+PGVCL has considered the weighted average rate of interest of 6.31% against 11.73% considered in APR for FY 2009-10.
+In addition to the above, PGVCL has considered the guarantee charges payable on legacy loan from erstwhile GEB and interest on security deposits.
+The details of interest and finance charges claimed by PGVCL are as given in the table below:

-Table 4.23: Interest and Finance charges claimed by DGVCL in the truing up for FY 2009-10
+Table 4.24: Interest and Finance charges claimed in the truing up for FY 2009-10 (Rs. crore)